Mentorship & ConsultationYou've done everything you're supposed to do and now you're finally in business for yourself.

 With over fifteen years of experience in the field of mental health, I have been studying psychology for over two decades.
 My background includes working in agency settings in multiple roles as well as spending the last ten years maintaining my own thriving private practice in Asheville, NC.
-Prior to that, I spent ten years in the service industry, was a customer service specialist, and lead teams in a number of different settings.
+Prior to that, I spent ten years in the service industry, customer service, and education.
+I also lead teams in a number of different settings.

-I provide clinical consultation and mentorship for fellow psychotherapists, counselors, social workers, case managers, team leaders, peer specialists, teachers, and wellness professionals of all kinds.
+I provide clinical consultation and mentorship for fellow psychotherapists, counselors, social workers, case managers, team leaders, peer specialists, teachers, wellness professionals, and business owners of all kinds.

 Whether you would like extra support for a particular client or case, or you are interested in ongoing practice-building guidance, I can help.
 Getting an objective opinion can make all the difference.